Home blood pressure monitors are a handy health tool

 Monitoring your blood pressure at home doesn't take the place of medical consults, but, when combined with your physician's measurements, home measurements can be a powerful tool for taking control of your health.

-When you're shopping for a home blood pressure cuff, usability and accuracy are the two most important features to take into account.
+When you're shopping for a home blood pressure cuff, ease of use and accuracy are the two most important features to take into account.
 Experts warn that the difficulty of correctly positioning a wrist monitor introduces a larger margin of error than with upper-arm cuffs, but some users find wrist monitors to be more comfortable and easier to put on.

 What should I look for in an at-home blood pressure monitor?